 The level of vitamin b12 can be affected by the method of storage for example canned or frozen and also by the method of preparation for example either raw, cooked or fried.
 The number of food items which are cooked is 1 item.
 The highest amount of vitamin b12 from the 1 cooked items is in Quinoa, cooked where the amount is 0 ug per 100g.

 Average Content for quinoaThe average (or more correctly the arithmetic mean) amount of vitamin b12 contained in 100g of quinoa, based on the list below of 2 different items under the general description of quinoa, is 0.00 ug of vitamin b12.
 This average value corresponds to 0 % of the recommended dietary allowance (or RDA) in your diet.
 The averages for the different nutrients are as follows; the average amount of Calories is 244.00 kcal, the average amount of Protein is 9.26 g, the average amount of Fat is 4.00 g and the average amount of Carbohydrate is 42.73 g.
 For this serving the amount of Calories is 368 kcal, the amount of Protein is 14.12 g, the amount of Fat is 6.07 g and the amount of Carbohydrate is 64.16 g.

-Using the list below for the 2 different quinoa nutrition entries in our Vitamin B12 database, the highest amount of Vitamin B12 is in Quinoa, uncooked which contains 0 ug of Vitamin B12 per 100g.
+Using the list below for the 2 different quinoa nutrition entries in our database, the highest amount of vitamin b12 is found in Quinoa, uncooked which contains 0 ug of vitamin b12 per 100g.
 The associated percentage of RDA is 0 %.
 For this 100g serving the Calories content is 368 kcal, the Protein content is 14.12 g, the Fat content is 6.07 g, the Carbohydrate content is 64.16 g.